SIEM vs Log Management : Understanding the Difference and When You Need Both

 For CISOs, a strong security posture depends on leveraging log management with SIEM.
 Log management organizes and preserves critical data, while SIEM adds analytics, correlation, and intelligence that turn that data into actionable defense.
 Together, they provide deep visibility, faster detection, and a proactive approach to incident response and compliance.

-NetWitness combines the strengths of both, helping organizations reduce risk, accelerate response, and maintain compliance across complex, distributed IT landscapes.
+NetWitness SIEM combines the strengths of both, helping organizations reduce risk, accelerate response, and maintain compliance across complex, distributed IT landscapes.

 Want to see SIEM and log management in action?
 Check out NetWitness to learn how it provides evolved security visibility across your enterprise.